To see all Colosseum ticket options

 What is the best way to see the Colosseum?

 The best time to visit the Colosseum is early in the morning before large crowds form, and the best days are during the week, as it will usually be less crowded than on the weekends.
-However, if you’re willing to spend a little more, a night time tour (link) is probably the most interesting way to visit.
-Keep in mind that the night tour does not include a combined ticket for the Roman Forum and the palatine hill as a normal Colosseum ticket would, so if you want to see those monuments too you’ll have to visit them separately.
+However, if you’re willing to spend a little more, a night time tour is probably the most interesting way to visit.
+Keep in mind that the night tour does not include a combined ticket for the Roman Forum and the Palatine hill as a normal Colosseum ticket would, so if you want to see those monuments too you’ll have to visit them separately.